odoo/documentation/crm/leads/generate/import.rst

 	whether your import will be flagged as a Lead (type = Lead) or as an opportunity (type = Opportunity).

-Click the **Validate** button if you want to let Odoo verify that everything seems okay before importing.
+Click the **Validate** button if you want to let Twenty20 verify that everything seems okay before importing.
 Otherwise, you can directly click the Import button: the same validations will be done.

 .. note::

-	For additional technical information on how to import contacts into Odoo CRM, read the **Frequently Asked Questions** section located below the Import tool on the same window.
+	For additional technical information on how to import contacts into Twenty20 CRM, read the **Frequently Asked Questions** section located below the Import tool on the same window.